Ewan-Roberts/Jarvis-RaspberryPiExtention/README.md

 # Jarvis-RaspberryPiExtention

-This is an additional module added to the core of Jarvis to control additional functionality on a Raspberry Pi
+_This is an additional module_ added to the core of the Jarvis Project [the Jarvis Project](https://github.com/vanguard12/Jarvis) to add additional light switching, door opening/closing and buttons to the core of the project.

-This is an extention of the "Jarvis" which can be found here: https://github.com/vanguard12/Jarvis

-Jarvis is a home automation platform running on Node.js.
-It is able to track movement, respond to commands and provide useful functionality to make everything from waking up in the morning to coming home more automated and interesting.
+Jarvis is a voice and motion activated home automation platform.
+It provides developers with everything from automating light switching and door opening, to welcoming users home with the news of the day and their favourite songs on Spotify.

-This is extention of this functionality using the Rasperry Pi as base.
+This is extension of this functionality using the Raspberry Pi as base.

 ## Getting Started